The Updated FTC Safeguards Rule Signals New Cybersecurity Changes

 Multi-factor authentication is now required by the FTC

 The most significant changes in this amendment include the expansion of the term “financial institution” and new technology requirements.
-Specifically, the rule calls out multi-factor authentication (MFA) as a mandatory requirement (regardless of company size) by December of 2022.
+Specifically, the rule calls out multi-factor authentication (MFA) as a mandatory requirement (regardless of company size) by June 9, 2023.

 This means that, in addition to a username and password, users with access to consumer data will need another factor, such as a token, biometric, or application that can verify the user’s identity.